 Melt the butter in a small pot and add the flour to make a roux.
 Add the milk and keep stirring until you have a smooth and thick sauce.

 Add the mustard, a pinch of salt, a grind of pepper and Worcestershire sauce and stir.
-When the flour has cooked out, remove from the heat and while whisking add the egg yolks.
+When the flour has cooked out, remove it from the heat and while whisking add the egg yolks.
 When they are incorporated, mix in the cheese.

 Place the bread on a baking tray and toast one side until brown under a hot grill.
 Remove and spread the Welsh Rarebit mix over the untoasted side and place it under the grill again.
 Cook until bubbling and brown.